On September 18, 2023, the Thailand Revenue Department announced a new tax regulation on its website:

 So, let’s take a look at what changed and how to deal with it.

-Note: this article has not been finalized.
-We will update it as more information is released.
-In the meantime, you can subscribe to our newsletter to stay informed.
-Also, we are not tax advisors.
-If you want to bring foreign-earned income into Thailand in 2024, it’s best to talk to a tax advisor.
+Note: We are not tax advisors.
+If you want to bring a large amount of foreign-earned income into Thailand in 2025, it’s best to talk to a tax advisor.
+We recommend Expat Tax Thailand.

 "*" indicates required fields